Eimert/Salary-API/README.md

 [![Heroku][3]][4]
 <br>
 Personal project to learn Java and Spring Boot.
 Displays [open data from the City of Chicago](https://data.cityofchicago.org/Administration-Finance/Current-Employee-Names-Salaries-and-Position-Title/xzkq-xp2w).
 Data set from May 2017 with:
 - employee name,
 - position,
-- department
+- department,
 - and salary.

 Open [Salary-API on Heroku](https://salaryapi.herokuapp.com/).
 Warning: the site could be slow or offline when free dyno hours have elapsed.<br>